 Do you need an exercise bike?
 Want to transform your regular bicycle into a stationary bike?
 In this article, I go through the easiest method to DIY your bike into a stationary bike that I was able to find.
 You very likely already have some or all of the pieces necessary for this project, or they can be acquired quite inexpensively!

-Note: When you purchase through links on our site, we may earn an affiliate commission – at no cost to you.
-We thank you for your support.
+When you purchase through links on our site, we may earn an affiliate commission – at no cost to you.

 DIY Stationary Bicycle

-The goal of this project is the create a stand that will hold the back end of your bike off the ground safely and securely, so that you can pedal and get a good workout.
+The goal of this project is to create a stand that will hold the back end of your bike off the ground safely and securely, so that you can pedal and get a good workout.
+We are creating a DIY version of this.

 By the way, if you decide the DIY route isn’t for you, then I recommend this spin bike from Schwinn.
 Download the Peloton app and you basically have a (actually higher-quality) Peloton-bike for less than half the price!